Lone Star Alliance

 The Lone Star Alliance (LSA) is a lacrosse-only athletic conference affiliated with the Men's Collegiate Lacrosse Association (MCLA).
 The conference incorporates teams in Texas, Oklahoma, Louisiana, Arkansas, Kansas, Missouri, and Nebraska and is divided into three divisions, Division I, Division II, and Division III.

 Teams

-Seven institutions currently make up the LSA Division II.
-All of the LSA DI members are members of NCAA Division I. Currently the LSA DI league includes two Big 12 members, three SEC members, one Sun Belt Conference member, and one American Athletic Conference member.
-Ten institutions currently make up the LSA Division III.
+All of the LSA DI members are members of NCAA Division I. Currently the LSA DI league includes three Big 12 members, six SEC members, and one Atlantic Coast Conference member.
+Sixteen institutions currently make up the LSA Division II.
+Six institutions currently make up the LSA Division III.
 The league comprises members of various NCAA collegiate athletic conferences.